LoginRadius/docs/content/guide/phone-login/index.md

 > Note: The **Passwordless Login** method provides your consumers with the ability to **Login with OTP**.
 Your consumers will be able to enter their phone number to receive an OTP, which they can use to log in without a password.
 >
 > The **Phone Login** method must also be enabled for this feature to work.
-For more details, refer to the [Manage Passwordless Login] href/guide/passwordless-login) document.
+For more details, refer to the <a href="https://www.loginradius.com/docs/developer/guide/passwordless-login" target="_blank">Manage Passwordless Docs</a> document.

 ## Configuration